Toggle: English / Spanish

 Living with MS may be a challenge.
 You can ease the stress of illness by joining an MS support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 The outcome varies, and is hard to predict.
-Although the disorder is chronic and incurable, life expectancy can be normal or almost normal.
+Although the disorder is life-long (chronic) and incurable, life expectancy can be normal or almost normal.
 Most people with MS are active and function at work with little disability.

 The amount of disability and discomfort depends on:

 Most people return to normal or near-normal function between attacks.
-Slowly, there is greater loss of function with less improvement between attacks.
+Over time, there is greater loss of function with less improvement between attacks.

 When to Contact a Medical Professional

-The condition worsens to the point where home care is no longer possible
+- The condition worsens to the point when home care is no longer possible

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.